GitJournal/GitJournal/BUILD.md

 ## Environment Setup

 1. Install [Flutter](https://flutter.dev/docs/get-started/install) v1 through official guidelines.
 The last v1.22.6 will do.
-2. As a part of flutter installation, you will need to install [Android Studio](https://developer.android.com/studio)
+1. As a part of flutter installation, you will need to install [Android Studio](https://developer.android.com/studio)
-3. Use [AVD manager](https://developer.android.com/studio/run/managing-avds) from Android Studio, to create device for local development.
+1. Use [AVD manager](https://developer.android.com/studio/run/managing-avds) from Android Studio, to create device for local development.
-4. Project contains `:git_binding` dependency, so it needs Android NDK.
+1. Project contains `:git_binding` dependency, so it needs Android NDK.
 You need to install through [SDK Manager](https://developer.android.com/studio/projects/install-ndk).
 GitJournal has only been tested with NDK release 19.
 It would be best to install that.
-5. Run the `scripts/setup_env.dart` script
-6. Run command `flutter run --flavor dev --debug`: it will connect to available device and run program.
+1. Run command `flutter run --flavor dev --debug`: it will connect to available device and run program.

    1. Or you can run `flutter build apk --flavor dev --debug` and see apk under `build/app/outputs/apk/` folder

-7. You will see application on emulator, you are all setup.
+1. You will see application on emulator, you are all setup.
 You can start with [app.dart](lib/app.dart) file to exploring code.

 ## Trouble Shooting